Packages include the master site plan, current price list and discovery packages offered.

 Loudon homes for sale average in the mid $100's.
 The estimated property tax millage rate is $ 1.0287 per 25% of $100.
 If you live within the city limits of Loudon, there is an additional estimated city tax of $1.0615 per 25% of $100.
 Tennessee has no state income tax.
 Visit our library to find help and to learn how to calculate property taxes in Tennessee.
 If you're searching for waterfront retirement communities or a neighborhood to raise a young family in Knox TN, there are a number of master planned communities we find of interest on Tellico Lake, Fort Loudon Lake and Watts Bar Lake.
 Some have beautiful golf courses while others have breathtaking views of Tennessee lakes and the Smokies.

-Ask us for our complimentary Tellico Lake relocation information to help you learn more about the area.
+Ask us for our complimentary Tellico Lake relocation information to help you learn more about the area, or fill out the form below.